Jeremy Herrin: Career

 Having trained at the Royal Scottish Academy of Music and Drama in Glasgow, Herrin was appointed as an assistant director at the Royal Court Theatre, London, under Stephen Daldry from 1993 to 1995.
 Following this role he became a staff director at the National Theatre from 1995 to 1999.
 In 2000 he became associate director at Live Theatre, Newcastle upon Tyne, where his directing credits include plays by Richard Bean and Joe Harbot.
 He remained at Live Theatre until 2007.

 His breakthrough show was the critically successful That Face by Polly Stenham at the Royal Court Upstairs in 2007, which subsequently transferred to the West End in 2008.
 In 2009 he was nominated for the Evening Standard Award for Best Director for Stenham's Tusk Tusk.
 He became the deputy artistic director at the Royal Court Theatre to Dominic Cooke in 2009.
 Whilst at the Royal Court Theatre, he directed a number of new plays including Spur of the Moment by Anya Reiss, Richard Bean's The Heretic, No Quarter, by Polly Stenham, in 2013 and in 2008 the UK premiere of David Hare's The Vertical Hour starring Indira Varma and Anton Lesser receiving critical acclaim.

 Herrin made his Shakespearean debut at the Globe Theatre in 2011, directing Eve Best in Much Ado About Nothing.
 2011 also saw Herrin direct several West End productions, including the world premiere and West End transfer of Hare's South Downs, a drama set at Lancing College an English public school.
 The production starred Anna Chancellor with a company of young actors and was the theatrical debut of Alex Lawther.
 South Downs was performed in the Minerva Theatre at Chichester Festival Theatre in September 2011 and transferred to the Harold Pinter Theatre in the West End in April 2012, produced by Neal Street Productions.

 Herrin opened a well-received revival of Alan Ayckbourn's dark comedy Absent Friends at the Harold Pinter Theatre in 2012, produced by Sonia Friedman Productions.
 Variety described the production; "It's not just the number of laughs that impresses in Jeremy Herrin's knockout production of Alan Ayckbourn's "Absent Friends," it's the length of them."
 The production opened in February 2012 with a star cast including, Kara Tointon, Reece Shearsmith, Katherine Parkinson, David Armand, Elizabeth Berrington and Steffan Rhodri.

-In 2013 he directed Roger Allam in Uncle Vanya at Shakespeare's Globe.
+In 2013 he directed Roger Allam in The Tempest at Shakespeare's Globe.
 This same year he directed the This House by James Graham at the National Theatre and was nominated for Laurence Olivier Award for Best Director.
 The play received a nomination for the Evening Standard Theatre Award for Best Play.